 Microblading, 3D Brows, 6D Brows, Micropigmentation– it’s easy to get lost in the jargon but they’re all basically semi-permanent tattoos.
 Each brow hair is intricately drawn on using a manual tool dipped in pigment.
 Whilst it may look like a blade, it’s actually an arrangement of tiny needles that allow the artist to make small incisions in the skin.
 This way the they can vary the thickness and depth of hair strokes according to the client’s needs.

 How long does it last?

-From six to 18 months depending on how your body absorbs the ink.
+From six to 18 months depending on how oily your skin is and how fast your body absorbs the ink.
 You’ll generally need a touch up after a year.

 If you have any of the following you can’t do microblading:

 - chronic skin disorders like psoriasis or eczema

 - HIV or hepatitis

 - if you take blood-thinning medication (like aspirin)